Identifying when Precession can be Measured in Gravitational Waveforms: Parameter Estimation Results

 \subsection{Standard configuration}

 We begin by describing the results of the parameter recovery routine for a specific simulated signal.
 The details of the signal are given in Tab.~\ref{tab:standard_run}.
-These parameters were chosen so that precession effects would be significant in the observed waveform while still being consistent with the observed population of binary black holes.
+These parameters were chosen so that precession effects would be significant in the observed waveform while still being consistent with the observed population of \ac{bbh}s.
 In the following sections, we vary over the parameters of the signal one-by-one to investigate the impact of each parameter on the observability of precession and the accuracy of parameter recovery.
 For each parameter, we are able to both increase and decrease the significance of precession.

-By taking the inferred properties of the binary black holes observed in the first and second observing runs~\citep{LIGOScientific:2018mvr}, it is predicted that 99\% of detected binaries will have mass ratios $q \le 2$~\citep{fishbach2020picky} and 99\% of black holes in these binaries will have masses less than $45M_{\odot}$~\citep{LIGOScientific:2018jsj}.
-The component masses of our ``standard'' simulated signal was chosen with total mass $M = 40 M_{\odot}$ and mass ratio $q = 2$.
+By taking the inferred properties of the \ac{bbh}s observed in the first, second and third observing runs~\citep{Abbott:2020niy}, it is predicted that 90\% of detected binaries will have mass ratios $q < 4$ and $\sim 97\%$ of \acp{bh} in these binaries will have masses less than $45M_{\odot}$~\citep{Abbott:2020gyp}.
+Our ``standard'' simulated signal was chosen to have total mass $M = 40 M_{\odot}$ and mass ratio $q = 2$ inclined at an angle of $\theta_{JN} = 60^{\degree}$.
 This corresponds to component masses of $26.7 M_{\odot}$ and $13.3 M_{\odot}$.
-A \textit{large} mass ratio was chosen to increase the observability of precession, so in that sense these results are in general more favourable to precession measurement than typical observations.
+This mass ratio and inclination was chosen to increase the observability of precession.